 I peel and cut the root off of the garlic and then press it.
 I want the strong flavor of garlic, but I don’t necessarily want to be eating pieces of garlic.

-Next, I usually go with the jalapeños.
-Here is where you get to make a choice about the heat.
-If you de-vein and de-seed the peppers, you’ll be left with close to no heat at all.
-If you leave them in, depending on the batch of peppers, you can get quite a punch!
-It’s completely up to you, but a fine dice, once again.
+Next, dice the jalapeños.
+If you de-vein and de-seed the peppers, you’ll be left with little to no heat at all.
+If you leave them in, depending on the batch of peppers, you can get quite a punch (and also some added flavor)!
+It’s completely up to you!

 Now for the tomatoes.
 Are these tiny little tomatoes a pain to cut up into tiny pieces?
 Yes.
 Yes, they are.
 However, with a little practice and a SHARP serrated knife, you can make quick work of them!

 I start by cutting them in half and laying them flat (see the back of the photo).
 I will then cut that half in half (on the right).
 Then while holding it together, cut as many times across as you need to finish it off.
 Let the serrated blade do the work!
 If you push down on them, you’ll just get a cutting board filled with tomato snot.
 Some of the tomatoes are going to be softer than the others.
 You’re not going to be able to dice every tomato flawlessly.

 This is where I add my salt, pepper, and EVOO.
 Take into account how much salt is on the chips and/or dish you’ll be serving this with!
 I find that 1 teaspoon of salt works great for me.
 As for pepper, I just do a turn or two on my mill.
 You don’t want a noticeable presence of pepper, just a little bit of that woody character.
 Finally, a very light drizzle of olive oil will just add a little smoothness to the finished texture.